cometbft/knowledge-base/protocols/consensus-gossip/tuple-space.md

 We pointed out [previously](#the-need-for-gossip-communication) that Gossip Communication is overkill for Tendermint because it requires even stale messages to be delivered.
 Removing tuple is exactly how stale messages get removed.

 [^proof]:  TODO: do we need to extend here?

 ### When to remove

 > **TODO** Define conditions for tuple removal.
+Reference

 ## The tuple space as a CRDT

+Conflict-free Replicated Data Types (CRDT) are distributed data structures that explore commutativity in update operations to achieve [Strong Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency).
+As an example of CRDT, consider a counter which updated by increment operations, known as Grown only counter (G-Counter): as long as the same set of operations are executed by two replicas, their views of the counter will be the same, irrespective of the execution order.

+More relevant CRDT are the Grown only Set (G-Set), in which operations add elements to a set, and the [2-Phase Set](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#2P-Set_(Two-Phase_Set)) (2P-Set), which combines two G-Set to collect inclusions and exclusions to a set.

+CRDT may be defined in two ways, operation- and state-based.
+Operation-based CRDT use reliable communication to ensure that all updates (operations) are delivered to all replicas.
+If the reliable communication primitive precludes duplication, then applying all operations will lead to the same state, irrespective of the delivery order since operations are commutative.
+If duplications are allowed, then the operations must be made idempotent somehow.

+State-based CRDT do not rely on reliable communication.
+Instead it assumes that replicas will compare their states converge two-by-two using a merge function; as long as the function is commutative, associative and idempotent, the states will converge.
+For example, in the G-Set case, the merge operator is simply the union of the sets.

-The two approaches described [earlier](#nodes-state-as-a-tuple-space), without the deletion of entries, correspond to operation-based and state-based [Grow-only SET](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#G-Set_(Grow-only_Set)) CRDT (G-Set).
+The two approaches for converging the message sets in the Tendermint algorithm described [earlier](#nodes-state-as-a-tuple-space), without the deletion of entries, correspond to the operation-based and state-based [Grow-only Set](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#G-Set_(Grow-only_Set)) CRDT.

-This distributed data-structure is easily described as a set per process in which elements are added to include them G-Set; the sets kept by processes are approximations of the G-Set.
+Using the 2P-Set It would seem that

-The [2 Phase-Set](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#2P-Set_(Two-Phase_Set)) (2P-Set) is a variation that allows removals.
+The  (2P-Set) is a variation that allows removals.
 It combines two sets, one in which elements are added to include them in the 2P-Set, $A$, and one in which elements are added to remove them from the 2P-Set, $D$; the actual membership of the 2P-Set is given by $A \setminus D$.